YMMV: Amnesia: A Machine For Pigs

 - Contested Sequel: The general reaction to the game, because of the changes made by thechineseroom and their involvement in it.
 While the story is quite good and the voice-acting is far superior to the first game, the length, less horror and lack of Inventory Management Puzzles made this game a rather controversial sequel.

-Critical Research Failure: Mandus apparently got the Pig Mask while exploring an Aztec temple.
+- Critical Research Failure: Mandus apparently got the Pig Mask while exploring an Aztec temple.
 But pigs aren't native to the Americas (peccaries are, but the mask clearly depicts a domesticated pig), and the design on the mask is very much not Aztec.
-It's more similar to Haida designs from North American tribes, which is a pretty big distance to get wrongnote The Haida are from the North Pacific coast, in British Columbia and Alaska, very, very far away from the Aztec .
+It's more similar to Haida designs from North American tribes, which is a pretty big distance to get wrongnote .
 For a game that obviously spent a while on researching industrial England, this seems less like a mistake and more like "Screw it, make it look foreign and intimidating".

-Genius Bonus: At the beginning of the game, you pick up a phone and the caller says: "Eagle precious cactus fruit...help us."
+- Genius Bonus: At the beginning of the game, you pick up a phone and the caller says: "Precious eagle cactus fruit...help us."
 This could come across as a Big Lipped Alligator Moment to those who are not familiar with the term; it's apparently a reference to Aztec sacrificial rituals, in which the victims' hearts, cut open from their chests with flint knives, are sacrificed to a god named Uitzilopochtli.
 Read more here..

 Mandus: I will rain excrement into your very soul.